$L^{2}$-approach to the Saito vanishing theorem: Proof of Theorem

 \subsection{Construction of the Kähler metric on the complement}

 From now on, we work in the setting of the main theorem.
 Hence $D = \sum_{i=1}^{\nu} D_{i}$ is an SNC divisor on a compact Kähler manifold $\overline{X}$, and $X = \overline{X} \setminus D$.
 We cover $D$ with finitely many admissible coordinates $\{ \Omega_{i}\}_{i \in I}$ and use Theorem \ref{theo-HiggsBound} to get a real number $C > 0$ such that $|\theta|_{h, \omega_{\Poin}}^{2} < C$ for each admissible coordinate $\Omega_{i}$.
 Also, $\cL$ is a line bundle on $\overline{X}$ such that $\cL + \sum_{i=1}^{\nu} \alpha_{i} D_{i}$ has a smooth hermitian metric with semi-positive curvature, and at each point $x \in \overline{X}$, the curvature has at least $n -t$ positive eigenvalues.
 In addition, $B$ is a nef line bundle on $\overline{X}$.
 The goal is to construct a Kähler metric $\omega$ on the open locus $X$ so that the following four conditions are satisfied: \begin{enumerate} \item $(X, \omega)$ is complete. \item The norm of the Higgs field $|\theta|_{h, \omega}^{2}$ is globally bounded. \item If we write the curvature of $\cL \otimes B$ as $i \Theta_{\cL \otimes B}$, then the operator $[ i \Theta_{\cL \otimes B}, \Lambda_{\omega} ]$ should be positive definite for $(r, s)$-forms. \item We can solve a local $\db$-equation in admissible coordinates with an appropriate twist. \end{enumerate} The first three conditions will allow us to use the global $L^{2}$-existence result.
 Also, the last condition is crucial since we want to guarantee the exactness of a Dolbeault type complex.
 The correct guess based on the second and the fourth condition is that the Kähler metric $\omega$ should somehow look like the Poincaré metric for each admissible coordinate (see Theorem \ref{theo-HiggsBound} and Proposition \ref{prop-L2-local}).
 However, we cannot get the positivity of the operator $[i \Theta_{\cL \otimes B} , \Lambda_{\omega}]$ by using the metric that is naïvely constructed.
 The idea is to twist the metric of $\cL$ by a certain amount so that all conditions are true.
-The construction of the Kähler metric on $X$ is essentially a combination of \cite{demailly2012analytic}*{Lemma 11.9} and \cite{demailly1997complex}*{Chapter VII.4}.
-The first provides a technique to `push an analytic subvariety to infinity' in a desirable way.
-The second gives a way to perturb a semi-positive metric to a Kähler metric and still get the positivity of $[i \Theta_{\cL \otimes B} , \Lambda_{\omega}]$.
+The construction is essentially identical to \cite{deng2022vanishing}*{\S3.5}, modulo the effect of the twist by $\sum \alpha_{i} D_{i}$.

 \begin{prop} With the notation as above, there exists a Kähler metric $\omega$ on $X$ and smooth hermitian metrics $h_{\cL}'$ on $\cL|_{X}$ and $h_{B}$ on $B$ satisfying the following: \begin{enumerate} \item $(X, \omega)$ is complete. \item $\omega$ and $\omega_{\Poin}$ are mutually bounded for each admissible coordinate $\Omega_{i}$. \item $|\theta|_{h, \omega}^{2}$ is globally bounded. \item If $\Theta_{\cL \otimes B}'$ is the curvature associated to the metric $h_{\cL}' \otimes h_{B}$, then we have the inequality $ \langle [i \Theta_{\cL\otimes B}' , \Lambda_{\omega}] u , u \rangle \geq \frac{1}{10} |u|_{\omega}^{2}$ for $(r,s)$-forms on $X$ with $r + s > n + t$. \end{enumerate} \end{prop}